Moritzkaufold/HSG-Mosaic-2020/README.md

 3. Copy the code from "Create_Mosaic.py" into your IDE and save the file in the same folder as the "Colour_Spectrum_Target"-image and "Bees"-folder

 4. Run the code file that you just saved (e.g. from terminal).
 It might take a few minutes to load.
-Afterward click on the newly created "Output"-image and the mosaic should appear :)
+Afterward click on the newly created "Output"-image and the mosaic should       appear

-(Note that it might take a little and you might have to press enter a few times)
+(Note that it might take a little and you might have to press enter a few times.
+We have included an example output, "Spectrum_Output_9000" (30x30), as well for your reference in the repository)

 ***Thanks for your interest***